IBM/blue-cloud-mirror/README.md

 # Blue Cloud Mirror - IBM Cloud Technology Showcase

 This project contains a game where players need to show five specific emotions and do five specific poses in two levels.
 The fastest player wins.
+The game uses various key cloud technologies to demonstrate the value of a diverse, interconnected system, with both public and private cloud environments.

 [Play the Game.](https://blue-cloud-mirror.mybluemix.net/)